-OKRs are available for everyone to see, providing visibility into efforts across the organization, so it's common to want to represent everything your team is working on within the platform.
+OKRs are available for everyone to see, providing transparency into efforts across the organization, so it's common to want to represent everything your team is working on within the platform.
 There are important day-to-day functions that need to be completed in order to keep the business operating.
 Then, there are also OKRs, those focused ambitions that help you break the status quo and push the company forward.
 As a result, not everything should be an OKR and not all teams will equally participate in the program at all times.

 So, how do you determine how your team's work is reflected in Perdoo?